When Does Uncertainty Matter?: Understanding the Impact of Predictive Uncertainty in ML Assisted Decision Making

 \subsection{Analysis}

-We look at 3 metrics to understand the extent to which seeing predictive uncertainty affects people's decisions: the difference between the first estimate (before seeing any model outputs) and the second estimate (after seeing the prediction and uncertainty wherever applicable); the difference between the second estimate and the model's prediction; and the difference between the first estimate and the model's prediction.
-The first allows us to determine the extent to which \participants updated their estimate based on the model's prediction and uncertainty information.
-The second measures the extent to which people agree with what the model predicted.
-The third allows us to understand any baseline differences between \participants of varying levels of expertise before they were shown the model's prediction and uncertainty information.
+We look at 3 metrics to understand the extent to which seeing predictive uncertainty affects people's decisions: the distance (in the $L_1$ norm) between the first estimate (before seeing any model outputs) and the second estimate (after seeing the prediction and uncertainty wherever applicable) -- we call this the ``update''; the distance between the second estimate (after seeing the model's prediction) and the model's prediction -- we call this the ``final disagreement''; and the distance between the first estimate (before seeing the model's prediction) and the model's prediction -- we call this the ``initial disagreement''.
+The update allows us to determine the extent to which \participants updated their estimate based on the model's prediction and uncertainty information.
+The final disagreement measures the extent to which people agree with what the model predicted.
+The initial disagreement allows us to understand any baseline differences between \participants of varying levels of expertise before they were shown the model's prediction and uncertainty information.

 Our primary analyses use mixed-effects regression models for these three metrics.
-Unlike regression models with only fixed effects, mixed effects models allow one to properly account for correlation between repeated measurements from \participants in the study (e.g., some \participants may consistently change their estimates a large amount while others may consistently change their estimates by a small amount) \cite{JSSv067i01}.
+Unlike regression models with only fixed effects, mixed effects models allow one to properly account for correlation between repeated measurements from \participants in the study (e.g., some \participants may consistently change their estimates a large amount while others may consistently change their estimates by a small amount) \citep{JSSv067i01}.
 A random intercept was included for the participant ID in all models.
+No other random effects were included in the models.
 All the relevant factors including the type of predictive uncertainty, background in ML, experience living in Cambridge, self-reported usefulness and self-reported trust in the model were included as fixed effects in their respective analyses.
 All p-values reported are derived from a one-way ANOVA based on these models.
 We report p-values that are less than $0.05$ as \emph{significant} and p-values in the interval $[0.05, 0.10]$ as \emph{marginal}.
 The bar plots illustrate the sample mean of the outcome in the relevant group of \participants $\pm1$ standard error based on the fitted model.